Michigan Deer Hunting Season – Regulations and Dangers

 - Never swerve – often when this happens, drivers find themselves in oncoming traffic.
 It’s safer to hit the deer than another vehicle or a tree.

-Do Your No-Fault Benefits Apply?
+Do Your No-Fault Benefits Apply in Deer-Vehicle Collisions?

 A lot of people mistakenly believe that, since the collision didn’t involve another vehicle, they aren’t eligible for no-fault benefits.
 This is incorrect.
 Even if you are in a deer-vehicle collision, you’re entitled to no-fault benefits.
 When a collision occurs, contact your insurance provider and make a claim just like you would if your accident involved another vehicle.